alangunning/doc-ai-analysis-starter/README.md

 python scripts/convert.py data/raw --outdir data --format markdown --format html
 ```

 The command above writes Markdown to `data/markdown/` and HTML to `data/html/`.
+Pass
-Pass `--format` multiple times to emit additional outputs (`json`, `text`, or `doctags`).
-The underlying library is wrapped by `docai.converter` so you can swap engines without changing calling code.
+`--format` multiple times to emit additional outputs (`json`, `text`, or `doctags`).
+Alternatively, set a comma-separated list in the `OUTPUT_FORMATS` environment variable
+so the script and the convert workflow default to those formats (e.g.,
+`OUTPUT_FORMATS=markdown,html`).
+The underlying library is wrapped by
+`docai.converter` so you can swap engines without changing calling code.

 ### `validate_markdown.py`